Meet me at the square

 Autumn in Italy.
 One of my favorite time to stroll down the roads of my old downtown and meet my friends in the main square for happy hour.
 The smells are sharp and very unique, smells that you can only detect for a couple of months a year: roasted chestnuts and Vin Brûlé.

-The harvest season for wine grapes is almost over, it's getting colder and our mouth is craving for warmer, sharper, comfort flavors.
-We are not quite ready to move indoor for the winter, so we find the way to enjoy some extra outdoor time keeping our hands and heart warm: "Castagnata in Piazza" (Roasted chestnuts in the square).
+The harvest season for wine grapes is almost over, it's getting cold and the mouth is craving for warmer, sharper, comfort flavors.
+We are not quite ready to move indoor for the winter, so we find the way to enjoy some extra outdoor time keeping our hands and hearts warm: "Castagnata in Piazza" (Roasted chestnuts in the square).
 This a very popular enogastronimic event that a lot of towns in Italy organize in the months of October and early November.
 Each town also proudly features some other local seasonal products like tartufi, porcini mushrooms, grapes, local wine, cheeses and salami.
-This is when the locals like to step back in time, bringing back to life some of the old town traditions.
+This is when the locals like to step back in time, celebrating some of the old town traditions.
 They dress up in the old original costumes and play old music to entertain the crowds.
 The party goes on all night.
-As it gets colder, people start gathering closer around the fire where the roasting pan is toasting thousands of chestnuts.
+As it gets colder, people start gathering closer around the fire, where the roasting pan is toasting thousands of chestnuts.
 Time to swap the glass of wine with a cup of steaming Vin Brûlé.
-Feet and legs are freezing at this point, but faces and hands have never been better in front of that burning fire.
+Feet and legs are freezing at this point, but faces and hands stay warm in front of the burning fire.
 It's so hard to leave...

 2 bottles of red wine, full body

 220 gr / 7 oz / slightly less than 1 cup sugar